Power Grid Corporation of India Ltd (NSE: POWERGRID) Q3 2026 Earnings Call dated Feb. 02, 2026

 Unidentified Participant

-hi sir, this is G SH from Morgan Stanley.
-Thanks for the detailed presentation on the construction pipeline that you have right now.
-I think it’s about 1 lakh 43 thousand crore for transmission.
-If you can just break up the three four year five year plan because you’ve given capitalization for two years.
-If you can just help us with within regulated and for non regulated and within non regulated HVDC commissioning like next 4, 5 years.
-If you can just spell out the numbers.
+Hi, sir.
+This is Girish here from Morgan Stanley.
+Thanks for the detailed presentation.
+On the construction pipeline, that you have right now, I think it’s about INR1,43,000 crore for transmission.
+If you can just break up the three-four year, five year plan because you’ve given capitalization for two years.
+If you can just help us with, within regulated and for non-regulated and within non-regulated HVDC commissioning like next four or five years, if you can just spell out the numbers?
 And the second one was the market share question.
+In nine months, how much bidding has completely happened thus far, and what’s your order market share for this year?
+Market share for nine months in bidding and commissioning — capitalization progression for the backlog right now.
+And if you can break that up into HVDC and non HVDC and regulated?

 Unidentified Speaker